zx80/flask-simple-auth/README.md

 Some tasks:

- - token caching (especially for expensive jwt checks)?
- - how to deal with expiration?
+ - token caching (especially for expensive jwt checks)? how to deal with expiration?
  - handle "path" vs "string" path parameter?
  - add support for more types? which ones?
- - should it be an extension?
-I think not, a wrapper looks better. an extension seems really to interface with something outside, whereas I'm trying to improve what Flask does out of the box wrt interacting with HTTP.
-I want to overwrite `route` to extend it.
-   It is unclear though whether FSA should use `current_app` and other extension patterns anyway.
+ - extension/factory : it is unclear though whether FSA should use `current_app` and
+   other extension patterns.
  - make Flask callable for the route?
 Nope, already used.
  - find a better decorator name for routing and all?
- - make it work with Blueprint?